HomeCalming Home DesignScandinavian Simplicity: Where Form and Function Merge

 Materiality and Texture

-Natural materials such as wood, bamboo, and stone are used extensively tocreate a tactile connection with the surrounding environment.
-Texture is also important to develop a relation with nature.
-Light-colored wood floors, matte paint on the walls, wool blankets on minimalistic furniture, and stones on the interior design add to the perception.
-Combination of smooth and rough textures also adds to the dynamic element, which also combines with the concept of minimalistic design, so the design will surely develop a sensory and lived-in look.
+Natural materials such as sustainable wood, bamboo, and unpolished stone are used extensively to create a deep tactile connection with the surrounding environment.
+In Scandinavian interiors, texture is just as important as color to develop a lasting relation with nature.
+Light-colored wood floors, matte paint on the walls that absorbs glare, and heavy wool blankets draped over minimalistic furniture pieces all add to the perception of a “lived-in” sanctuary.

 source : dreamina